burgxy/JJ-Serverless-Portfolio/README.md

  * Step 1
-visitor visits your site (in this case halfknown.me.uk)
+A visitor visits your site (in this case halfknown.me.uk)

  * Step 2
 they would go to your domain name which is managed by Route53

   * Step 3
 route53 directs the site to cloudfront

  * Step 4
 clouldfront hosts and redistributes your site ( Portfolio) accross to the world

  * Step 5
 cloudfront gets the portfolio from S3

  * Step 6
 the portfolio that gets to the user is made up of html , css, javasrcipt and some images ..

+ * Step 7
-html provides the strutture of the portfolio
+html provides the structure of the portfolio

+ * Step 8

 css and images provides the look and feel

+ * Step 9

 javascripts permit us to generate some of the html from the data and makes the portfolio interactive
+ * Step 10

 use a java library called react, designed by facebook ..

+ * Step 11

 and use another another library called Babel that makes sure your portfolio works on all browsers .